-As analyzed in section 3 for the commutative case, we can verify straightforwardly from eq.~(\ref{ncH5}) that the Hamiltonian possesses the $P\mathcal{V}$-pseudo-Hermiticity in the noncommutative case, i.e. $\mathcal{H}=(P\mathcal{V})^{-1}\mathcal{H}^{\dagger}(P\mathcal{V})$, which shows that the construction of operator $\mathcal{V}$ is consistent with the original $P$-pseudo-Hermiticity.
-As a consequence, in the noncommutative generalization we find that the reality of energy spectra with lower boundedness and the positive definiteness of inner products maintain if we choose $P\mathcal{V}$ as the pseudo-Hermitian symmetry for the system depicted by the Hamiltonian eq.~(\ref{ncH2}), eq.~(\ref{ncH3}), or eq.~(\ref{ncH5}).
-The reason relies on the existence of the $\eta_+$-pseudo-Hermiticity without which such properties may not be maintained in both the commutative and noncommutative cases.
-Incidentally, it is quite evident that the eigenvalues and eigenfunctions of our noncommutative generalization reduce to their commutative counterparts (see section 3) when the parameters $\theta$ and $\tilde\theta$ tend to zero.
-This shows that our noncommutative extension is consistent.
+which was unknown before the finding of $\eta_+=P\mathcal{V}$.
+As a consequence, in the noncommutative generalization we confirm that the reality of energy spectra with lower boundedness and the positive definiteness of inner products maintain because the $P\mathcal{V}$-pseudo-Hermitian symmetry exists in the system depicted by the Hamiltonian eq.~(\ref{ncH2}), or eq.~(\ref{ncH3}), or eq.~(\ref{ncH5}).
+In addition, besides this Hamiltonian, the other physical observables whose average values are real also have $P\mathcal{V}$-pseudo-Hermiticity, such as the coordinate $\mathcal{X}_j$ and the momentum $\mathcal{P}_j$.

+Following the above treatment for investigating the effect of the first order correction on the noncommutative model, we can calculate the higher order corrections, such as the second order correction.
+We shall see an interesting property that the second order correction of the Hamiltonian is decoupled and thus the treatment for the first order correction is still applicable to the second order case.
+The details are given below.